 Data analysis in laboratories

 A few specialty fields exist inside the forensic science occupation.
-Having a specialized area of expertise may assist you with your career progression in securing higher paying and senior positions.
+Having a specialized area of expertise help you progress to higher paying and senior positions.
 A few of the forensic science specialty fields include the following:

 - Generalists, criminalists or crime scene investigators